akabanov/sneaky_bird_apps_template/README.md

 - Make sure you have all the [prerequisites](readme-prerequisites.md)
 - Use this template to create your repo
-- Run the `setup` script and follow the prompts
+- Run the `setup` script and follow the prompts \
+_allow up to an hour: you'll need to manually add a Play Store App and upload the initial build_

 The newly initialised project will have Fastlane targets to publish test builds both to App Store Connect and Google Play Console.